Auckland to Christchurch for $33: Jetstar unveils thousands of cheap flights - NZ Herald

 Travel dates varied depending on the route, but range from mid-August to late March 2022.

-Jetstar said it operated a contactless check-in, had enhanced cleaning protocols and provided masks and santising wipes to customers to give them "extra peace of mind" while travelling during Covid-19.
+Jetstar said it operated a contactless check-in, had enhanced cleaning protocols and provided masks and sanitising wipes to customers to give them "extra peace of mind" while travelling during Covid-19.

 International travel has been largely off the cards for most since the country's borders were first closed in March 2020 as Covid-19 spread around the world.